Writers in residence

 Arts Council writer fellow

-Arts Council Relationship Manager and Flash Fiction author David Gaffney has been appointed Writer Fellow at the Centre for New Writing for 2015-16.
-He will be running microfiction workshops with Creative Writing students in semester 1.
-During his residency David is also available to talk to students about ideas they might have about applying for Arts Council funding.
+Arts Council Relationship Manager and Flash Fiction author David Gaffney was appointed Writer Fellow at the Centre for New Writing for 2015-16.
+He ran microfiction workshops with Creative Writing students in semester 1.
+During his residency David was also available to talk to students about ideas they might have about applying for Arts Council funding.